Newspaper Page Text

 me.
 I am not asking any of you to

-asking all of you to please kecp
+asking all of you to please keep

 your bills paid up to date and

-please pay them on time. for I can
+please pay them on time, for I can

 not pay the company for your pa